peanut-labs/survey-alert/README.md

 Although it is completely possible to use the Survey Alert as is, it is highly encouraged to dig right into the code and just use this example as a jumpping off point for integrating the Monetization API more directly into your site.

 For customizing, rewriting or just looking through the Survey Alert as an example, it is reccommended you look at the coffeescript file in the `/src/` folder.
-This is the main commented source file, which is compiled with Cake into the javascript found in the `/js/` folder.
+This is the main commented source file, which is compiled with Cake into the javascript found in the root.

 ### Custom Styling: